bharat231103/Instagram--clone--Megaboook/README.md

-# Instagram--clone--Megaboook
+# Instagram Like Features now in Megaboook

-"Megabook is clone of instagram that gives the same features as instagram".
+"Megabook is not a  clone of instagram that gives the same features as instagram".